 There is much chatter on the Twitterverse about how Five-Time left him hanging.
 Five-Time is not happy about that, either, saying he pits when he’s told and that the crew chiefs work it out.

-Point leader Carl Edwards suffered at the hands of the two-by-two edict as well.
-Coming up on the cars of Regan Smith and Kurt Busch, he chose the high line off Turn 4.
+Points leader Carl Edwards suffered at the hands of the two-by-two edict as well.
+Coming up on the cars of Regan Smith and Kurt Busch, he chose the high line off turn 4.
 Unfortunately, his pusher, teammate Greg Biffle, was attached to his bumper and shot him out of the pack and into the inside wall.

-Edwards finished 37th and lost the point lead to Kevin Harvick.
+Edwards finished 37th and lost the points lead to Kevin Harvick.
 In retrospect, he merely had his crash a couple of hours before all the other leaders did.

 Helped by a caution flag for Jeff Gordon’s spin-and-recovery, the field lined up in a wad and raced that way to the second turn, where another crash triggered by the draft happened with Mark Martin and Joey Logano.

 That led to the final restart, where David Ragan used Matt Kenseth’s push to earn his first career victory.
 He did so at the head of a four-car breakaway…or two two-car units, whichever you prefer.

 Nobody, it seems, likes the Noah’s Ark parade.
 Fans don’t, 42 of the 43 drivers don’t.
 Maybe, by dint of the way the Coke Zero 400 finished, Noah’s Ark will give way to the giant packs of yesteryear.